Front Street office buildings: History

 The land for the buildings was acquired by the State of Ohio in 1930.
 Construction on the Bureau of Unemployment Compensation (BUC) Building was to span from July 1962 to fall 1963, with work on the Department of Highways Building to begin three months later.
 The BUC Building officially opened in July 1964, while the Highway Building opened in November of that year.

 During the highway building's construction, in July 1963, the department had deemed the space already inadequate to house all of its administrative personnel, and planned to occupy multiple buildings instead.

 The buildings were included in the 1988 Columbus Civic Center Historic District, as noncontributing portions of the proposed historic district.

 The Ohio Department of Highways, by then known as the Ohio Department of Transportation, moved out of 25 South Front Street in February 1998.
 By April of that year, the Ohio Department of Education was looking for a new headquarters, and eventually chose the building, which it still occupies today.

 145 South Front Street later housed the Ohio Bureau of Employment Services, followed by the Ohio Department of Job and Family Services (ODJFS), until 2006.
 At that time, the department vacated the building to allow for a complete renovation, fixing multiple maintenance problems.
 The state expected the renovation would save tens of millions of dollars over any alternatives.
 The work however was halted in 2008, after $2.8 million was spent on design, demolition, and asbestos abatement; ODJFS blamed the overall cost, the federally-restricted use requirements, and found the economic downturn increased costs.

 The 145 South Front Street building has laid vacant since 2006.
 It was first put up for sale in 2015.
 In 2019, the Columbus Partnership entered an agreement to purchase the building for $3 million.
 Renovation plans were announced in August 2022, to create a mixed-use project called The Civic (named for its governmental use and institutional design).
-The project would add 94 apartment units, 47,000 square feet of office space, a 4,000-square-foot cafe on the first floor, and a pool above an entrance to underground parking.
-The cafe is proposed to span from Front Street to Civic Center Drive, helping to activate the latter to pedestrians.
+The project would add 94 apartment units, 47,000 square feet of office space, a 4,000-square-foot café on the first floor, and a pool above an entrance to underground parking.
+The café is proposed to span from Front Street to Civic Center Drive, helping to activate the latter to pedestrians.
+In 2023, the project earned state historic preservation tax credits toward redevelopment.